 The more HubSpot expanded, the more I found myself paying for features I'd never use while struggling to make it work the way my business actually operates.
 I've spent countless hours trying to configure HubSpot's workflows to match my client engagement process, when what I really needed was something simpler that just worked.

-What Twenty Offers That Changes the Game for Service Businesses
+What Does Twenty Offer That Changes the Game for Service Businesses?

-This connects directly to the "Get Better" stage of my Flywheel framework.
+Twenty offers complete control over where my data lives and how I customise my CRM workflows, which directly connects to the "Get Better" stage of my Flywheel framework (which connects traffic, conversion, tracking, and optimisation into a single growth system).
 When you're trying to optimise your growth engine, you need systems that adapt to your process, not the other way around.

 What I've seen repeatedly with the businesses I work with is that they get better results when their systems support their natural workflow rather than forcing them to adapt to the software's assumptions about how they should operate.
 This is exactly why I'm making this switch now.

-The Privacy and Data Residency Factor for UK Businesses
+How Important Is Data Residency for UK Businesses Post-Brexit?

 Stick with HubSpot if: